https://github.com/thisirs/org-context.git

 If ID is a symbol, it is used to look up custom

-.
+commands in org-context-agenda-shortcut.
 If ID is a letter, it is

-used to look up custom commands in org-agenda-custom-commands
+used to look up custom commands in org-agenda-custom-commands.

 KEY is a letter that will be used to select the command.